PhenoApps/Field-Book/docs/traits/trait-numeric.md

 The numeric trait format is used for quantitative traits like height.

 ### Parameters
-- `Name` assign a value for trait name, alias, and assigns synonyms list to hold the value.
+- `Name` assign a value for trait name.
-- `Default` automatically assigns a specific value for the observation when visiting an entry having no observation recorded previously.
+- `Default` automatically assigns a value when visiting an entry that has no observations.
-- `minimum` and `maximum` thresholds can be set during trait creation to help reduce errors during data collection.
+- `Minimum` and `Maximum` can be set to create lower and upper boundaries for observation values.
-- `Decimal Places` adds additional layer of data validation to be performed during collection.
+- `Decimal Places` adds additional layer of data validation during collection:
-`No restriction` will allow all kinds of possible values including mathematical symbols (if enabled), `Integers only` will only accept integer values, `Allow decimal input` will allow user specified (between 1-10) characters after the decimal point.
+`No restriction` will allow all values (including mathematical symbols if enabled), `Integers only` will only allow integer values,
+`Allow decimal input` will limit input to a user-defined number of values after the decimal (between 1-10).
-- `Mathematical Symbols` hides the buttons with mathematical symbols ( **;** , **+** , **-** and **\*** ) when disabled.
+- `Mathematical Symbols` toggles visibility of the mathematical symbol buttons ( **;** , **+** , **-** and **\*** ) in the trait layout.
-- `Allow Invalid Value` when enabled and a value that voilates any of the set restrictions is entered, will prompt the user if they want to save the data.
+- `Allow Invalid Value` will prompt users with an option to save data that violate any set restrictions when collecting data.
 - `Details` text is displayed under the trait name on the Collect screen.
 - `Unit` text can be set to denote the unit for the observation.
-- `Repeated Measures` turns on repeated measure for the trait when enabled.
+- `Repeated Measures` toggles repeated measure for the trait.
-- `Resource File` opens the resources folder and can be used to set a image for the trait that can be reference later in the Collect screen.
+- `Resource File` sets an image for the trait that will be opened by default when accessing resources from Collect.

 Setting either `Integers only` or `Allow decimal input` in `Decimal Places` cannot be done while `Mathematical Symbols` are enabled to avoid invalid inputs.